Unity (game engine): Runtime fee controversy

 An analysis by Ars Technica found that several older versions of Unity's terms of service would allow developers to continue to release their software without having to pay the new fee, as long as they did not update their project after the January 1, 2024 date.
 Ars Technica also discovered that Unity had apparently removed a GitHub repository that permitted developers to track changes in Unity's terms of service; Mega Crit accused Unity of having done so to apply their new financial model to games retroactively.
 An analysis by Game Developer came to the conclusion that the changes were intended to encourage games with large install bases such as Genshin Impact, Subway Surfers and Hearthstone to migrate to Unity services in order to get a fee reduction.
 The article noted that the Operate Solutions division, handling in-app-purchase services for example, was far more profitable than the Create division, and added that "The many indie developers who will be left by the roadside are completely incidental to Unity's goals, and are not going to be a significant factor in its future decision making."
-Gameindustry.biz described the move as "self-combustion" and identified the changes as an example of enshittification.
+Gameindustry.biz described the move as "self-combustion" and identified the changes as another example of enshittification.

 In response to this negative feedback, Unity Technologies introduced revised runtime fee terms on September 22, 2023.
 These included removing any fees for uses of Unity Personal for projects funded up to $200,000 (an increase from the previous $100,000 threshold), fees would only apply to games developed with Unity 2024 and beyond without any retroactive fees, and the fee would be based on the lesser of 2.5% of monthly revenue or a calculated value based on monthly engagements, both which rely only on self-reporting of these numbers.
 Unity Technologies faced a 60% decline in stock price over the year to May 2024, partially attributed to the runtime fee policy.
 Usage of Unity waned after these licensing decisions within the indie game community.
 The use of Unity at the 2023 Global Game Jam was 61%; this declined to 36% for 2024.
 A similar decline was recorded by the GMTK Game Jam.
+Use of Unity at GMTK continued to decline after the crisis, with Godot overtaking Unity in 2026.
+This ended nine years of Unity dominance.